ayshon/Semejo-Maps/README.md

 ## Milestone 2
 Drew the map to visualize the city features.
 Edited UI to allow for users to interact with the map, these iteractions included panning, zooming and searching for streets and intersections.

+### Demo

 ![](mapZoomPanDemo.gif)

 ## Milestone 3
-Wrote algorithms to find travel routes between between intersectoions.
+Wrote algorithms to find travel routes between between intersections.
 We initially used the Depth First Search (DFS) algorithm but then implemented an A* greedy algorithm to achieve faster run times.

+### Demo

 ## Milestone 4
-Wrote algorithms to find a travel route for many courier deliveries to minimize travel time.
+Wrote algorithms to find a travel routess for many courier deliveries to minimize travel time.